 An alternate form of medicine is aromatherapy, in which essential oils, a compound extracted from plants, are used.
 As the oils contain the ‘essence’, which is the flavour and scent of the plant, it is known as an essential oil.
 Essential oils are prepared by mechanical methods as cold pressing or distillation by steam or water.
 The aromatic oil thus obtained is combined with a carrier oil.
 In the practice of aromatherapy, essential oils are either diluted and rubbed on the skin to be absorbed or inhaled, but remember these oils are not at all meant to be swallowed.

 How Can Essential Oils Help a Baby with Teething Pain?

-Essential oils help in comforting the baby and easing the teething pain.
-Though they cannot be termed as the go-to remedy for a baby with teething problems, it can help the baby in many different ways if used correctly.
+Essential oils help in comforting the baby and easing teething pain.
+Though they cannot be termed as the go-to remedy for a baby with teething problems, it can help the baby in many different ways when used correctly.
 Here is how using essential oils for teething pain works:

 - Using these oils help prevent any infections or sores present in the gums.

 - Essential oils help ease the pain and thus calm the baby.

 - They provide relief from the pain when the teeth are ready to cut through the gums.